vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 *If inside a container, this path is relative to the container's path.
 Default : empty*

 #### filename
-The name of the file to be exported.
+The name of the file to be exported, don't include the file extension

+*__note__ : only png export is handled at the moment*

 *If not specified, and ID will be automatically generated.*